json-schema-org/understanding-json-schema/source/reference/array.rst

         ]
     }

-In the first test, all the "data" items are evaluated, but in the second test, the ``null`` value is a type not specified by ``prefixItems``.
+In the first test, all the "data" values are evaluated, but in the second test, the ``null`` value is a type not specified by ``prefixItems``.
 It's therefore valid and ``true`` that ``unevaluatedItems`` returns ``false`` in the first test, and invalid